Viral Load, U=U and What "Undetectable" Really Means

 U=U means Undetectable = Untransmittable.
 If the amount of virus in the blood is so low that it cannot be measured on a lab test, the risk of transmission is effectively zero.

 This applies to vaginal and anal sex.
-For oral sex, transmission risk was already extremely low, even without U=U (learn more here).
+For oral sex, transmission risk was already extremely low, even without U=U (oral risk breakdown).

 What is viral load?